Machine Language

 A typical integrated circuit has billions of these tiny circuits in them.
 There are several different kinds of circuits that accomplish different tasks, but integrated circuits are made out of billions of copies of six or seven different electrical circuits.
 There are logic gates, latches, flip flops, registers, adders, clocking circuits and sequential logic.

 The arrays are arranged into control units, arithmetic logic units (ALU) and registers.
 There is usually more than one core on each integrated circuit chip.
 They work so fast that each one can work on more than one task at a time, so the computer counts each physical core as two cores.
-So, a chip with four cores will say it has eight cores and use the instruction set to cause them to work accordingly.
+So, a chip with four cores will say it has eight cores and use an instruction set to cause them to work accordingly.

 Each core will have many registers arranged into the control unit and the ALU and several layers of cache memory.
 The L1 layer of cache memory is as close to the ALU as possible.
 L2 is slightly farther away.
-The control unit controls the flow of information around to registors, which are arrays of DRAM circuits, made out of MOSFETs, with word lines and bit lines transmitting information in and out of the array.
+The control unit controls the flow of information around to various registors, which are arrays of DRAM circuits, made out of MOSFETs, with word lines and bit lines transmitting information in and out of the array.

-The Random Access Memory (RAM) is a card that has several chips full of registers that the CPU can use as memory in its calculations.
+Random Access Memory (RAM) is a card that has several chips full of registers that the CPU can use as memory in its calculations.
 It is plugged into the mother board as close to the CPU as possible.

 The integrated circuits are all plugged into a mother board.
 There is usually some kind of heat sink that draws heat away from the central processor.
 All that processing generates a lot of heat.
 They also usually have a fan blowing over the heat sink.